 CLARKSVILLE, Ind. — Warning: This story contains graphic details that may be unsettling for some readers

 Mjr.
-Joel DeMoss said officers responded to a call on the 400 block of Kensington Drive after the Clarksville Fire Department discovered the decapitated body of Gambetty during an active fire.
+Joel DeMoss said officers responded to a call on the 400 block of Kensington Drive Tuesday morning after the Clarksville Fire Department discovered the decapitated body of 67-year-old Melody Gambetty during an active fire.

 DeMoss said surveillance footage and information from neighbors helped identify Brian Williams as a lead suspect.
 Police found "all the pertinent evidence" needed during a search warrant of Williams' home, leading to his arrest.

-Officers found body parts they believe were those of Gambetty in a suitcase at William's house.
+Officers found a head, fingers and toes believed to belong to Gambetty in a suitcase at William's residence.
 Several IDs and credit cards were found during a search of the home, as well as a small hand saw with human blood and tissue on the blade.